NGIOproject/nextgenio-docs/_build/html/_sources/user_guide/compilers.rst.txt

 Additionally, when compiling parallel applications that make use of MPI it is necessary to ensure one of the MPI environments is loaded.
-Compilation should then be done using the appropriate compiler wrapper scripts.
+Compilation should then be performed using the appropriate compiler wrapper scripts.

 Basic usage of the ``module`` command is covered below.
 For